lossanna/RestoreNet/data/raw/README_rawdata.md

 - Most of the codes are unknowns or descriptions.
 - Output written directly from R and edited in a new file.

+`output-species6_2x2-codes_need-duplicate-rows.csv`
+- List of codes from `2x2` data that need duplicate rows because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
+All duplicate rows needed are included in this table.
+- Codes from `edited-species5_codes-missing-2x2plot.csv` that did not need duplicate rows were added to comprehensive location-dependent/location-indendent species lists that include `subplot` and `2x2` codes:
+	+ `data/cleaned/species-list_all_location-dependent_clean.csv`
+	+ `data/cleaned/species-list_all_location-independent_clean.csv`
+- Codes that need duplicate rows must be dealt with separate in the `2x2` data and species information cannot be added with just a `left_join()`.
+- There is no "edited" version of this file.

 `output-wrangling_seeded-species-to-be-marked-native.csv`
 - Code is in `02.1_data-wrangling_subplot.R`, but should not be run again.
 - List of codes with seeding information attached to certain codes.
 If they were seeded, they are native, so they had to be marked as such in the `01_curate-species-list.R` script.
 This has already been done, and this file will be overwritten with different (incorrect) information.